 You can also turn on the automatic prompt for user option, so that team members are prompted to enter their user account whenever they launch NVivo.
 When one team member finishes working with the project, they should exit NVivo, so that the next user is forced to launch NVivo and will be prompted to enter their user profile.

-NOTE In server projects, project user profiles are based on the user account used to login to the computer.
+NOTE In NVivo for Teams projects, project user profiles are based on the user account used to login to the computer.
 If team members share a computer user account, you cannot track their work individually.

 - A 'Read/Write' password—allows full access to the project.

 - A 'Read Only' password—allows users to view the project.
 This password also allows users to copy your project or import data from your project into another project.